-One of the many important tasks an estate executor or administrator in New Jersey must perform following the death of a loved one is marshaling the decedent’s assets.
+Marshaling the assets of the decedent’s is one of the many important tasks an estate executor or administrator in New Jersey must perform following the death of a loved one.
 This is one component of the probate process, and while it is relatively straightforward, it is the estate’s designated representative’s responsibility to thoroughly manage the process.

 What is Marshaling Assets?